defnotkevz/zettelkasten/~ Read this once a while ~.md

 - The aim is to not be the best.
 It is to be the ONLY.
 - He who cannot obey himself will be commanded.
 - BE INTENTIONAL.
 DONT LET THINGS HAPPEN.
+- Praying to God is like having a phone conversation, but two people are on the end of the other line.
+- it’s a tragedy, what a man does for his loved ones, keeps him apart.

+Be HUMBLE.
+You're just at level zero.
+Be HUNGRY.
+Your untapped potential awaits you.
+GOD.
+Isaiah 49:16.
+CONSISTENCY.
+The difference between the successful and the unsuccessful.
+FUNDAMENTALS.
+You have to do the dirty work before you are worthy of higher things in life.
+SACRIFICE.
+Otherwise what you want will become the sacrifice.